musyoku/adversarial-autoencoder/README.md

 ## Usage

-Create "images" directory in the root or use "image_dir" option to specify the directory.
+Create "images" directory in the root or use "image_dir" option to specify the directory that contains training images.

 Options:
 - --image_dir